IRS form featuring the standard deduction, with a pen and a calculator.

 States also offer sales tax deductions, though not in the same way as the federal government.
 We’ll cover state sales tax deductions in more depth below.

-How does the sales tax deduction work?
+How does the federal income tax deduction for state and local taxes work?

 U.S. taxpayers can lower their individual federal income tax bill by claiming the state and local tax deduction offered by the federal government.
 The deduction for state and local income, property, and sales taxes for an individual is currently capped at $10,000 ($5,000 if married and filing separately) due to the 2017 Tax Cuts and Jobs Act (TCJA).
 Prior to the TCJA, there was no limit on the state and local tax deduction.

-For example, if you paid $7,000 in state and local sales taxes in 2022 and also $7,000 in state and local income taxes in 2022, you could claim a $7,000 sales tax deduction or a $7,000 income tax deduction.
-Either would lower your 2022 taxable income, for federal income tax purposes, by $7,000.
+For example, if you paid $7,000 in state and local sales taxes in 2024 and also $7,000 in state and local income taxes in 2024, you could claim a $7,000 sales tax deduction or a $7,000 income tax deduction.
+Either would lower your 2024 taxable income, for federal income tax purposes, by $7,000.
 However, you couldn’t combine the sales tax and state and local income tax deduction to claim a $14,000 SALT deduction.

 At which tax rate should you deduct?

 Typically, you can only deduct state and local general sales and use taxes paid at the general sales tax rate, but there are some exceptions to that rule.
-If your state taxes food at a reduced rate, as Alabama will do starting September 1, 2023, you’d be entitled to deduct the general sales tax rate rather than the reduced rate for all your purchases of food.

 You usually can’t deduct any tax paid at a higher rate than the general rate; in such cases, you’re only permitted to deduct the amount of tax you would have paid at the general sales tax rate.
-An example of a higher-than-normal rate is Connecticut’s 7.75% luxury tax on certain apparel and accessories priced more than $1,000, which is greater than the state’s 6.35% general sales tax rate.

-How do you calculate the sales tax deduction?
+How is the sales tax deduction calculated?

 There are basically two ways to calculate how much state and local sales tax you can deduct for individual income tax purposes: